 Healthy coral colonies are especially important during coral spawning seasons because, with the help of currents, the rest of the fringing reefs along the southern coastline of Curaçao (all the way to Westpunt) also could be settled with new corals.

 Therefore, the Curaçao Marine Park staff are now installing specific sets of mooring buoys within the Marine Park to allow people, dive operators and fishermen alike to safely moor up, without throwing anchors that damages corals, to enjoy the park and all nature it to offer while fishing, diving, snorkeling, boating and everything in between.
 By doing so, this will benefit the entire island of Curaçao while protecting the biodiversity of fringing reefs.

-Scuba Diving Sites inside the Marine Protected Area
+Scuba Diving and Snorkeling within the Marine Protected Area

 Eastern Curaçao is known to locals as “Banda Ariba” and this area is truly an unspoiled and largely still an unexplored sanctuary inside of Curaçao’s only National Marine Park.
 This preserve has amazing sheer walls covered with extensive healthy coral and sponge colonies while the shallow plateaus are overrun by magnificent examples of Elkhorn, Staghorn and Pillar coral communities.

 “There is an undeniable beauty about diving in Curaçao: it is the immense and natural biodiversity.
 Curaçao is surrounded by more than 104 sq. km (40 sq. miles) of some of the best coral reefs in the Caribbean.
 These healthy coral reef systems are attracting all kinds of marine life visitors and Curaçao is taking proactive steps to ensure they are protected for future generations.”

 Diving and Snorkeling Sites in the Curaçao Marine Park